Understanding Millennials in the Workforce

-Millennials are extremely career oriented and they are always looking at the bigger picture.
-With every job-experience, they want to learn, grow and evolve.
-They are terrified of the word stagnant and they want to have a progressive career trajectory.
+Millennials are highly career-oriented, and they are always looking at the bigger picture.
+With every job experience, they want to learn, grow and evolve.
+They are terrified of the word stagnant, and they want to have a progressive career trajectory.
 They are also “job-hoppier” than baby boomers.

 Employers must be ready to facilitate career growth opportunities to retain millennial employees.

 Companies should maintain a culture of transparency and fairness.
 Rewards and recognition efforts should be made more visible.

 Also, organizations must acknowledge that the personal growth of the employees is equally important.
-Companies now are offering attractive perks to employees such as sabbatical from work to pursue education, sponsoring enrollment special training and courses, e-learning platforms etc.
+Companies now offer attractive perks to employees, such as sabbatical from work to pursue education, sponsoring enrollment special training and courses, e-learning platforms, etc.

 Cultivating Leaders in the Workforce

 Millennials often equate leadership with empowerment.
-They have very strong opinions on most matters and they like to take charge of things.
+They have extreme opinions on most matters, and they like to take charge of things.
 They also show a high inclination towards leadership skills such as communication, relationship building, problem-solving and decision making.

-While engaging millennials in the workforce, employers must emphasise more on creating future leaders and not just productive employees.
-The best way to cultivate leaders among millennials is by modelling and mentoring leadership skills early on.
+While engaging millennials in the workforce, employers must emphasize creating future leaders and not just productive employees.
+The best way to cultivate leaders among millennials is by modeling and mentoring leadership skills early on.

 Pushing Diversity and Inclusion in the Workplace

 Millennials are the epitome of global citizens.
 They acknowledge, encourage, recognize and appreciate diversity because they are more socially aware.
 Social media has brought the whole world closer in ways that were unimaginable by previous generations.
-Thus, making millennials the most culturally and racially diverse generation of all time.
+Thus, making millennials the most culturally and racially diverse age of all time.

-According to Glassdoor, 67% of the jobs seeker weigh diversity as a factor before evaluating companies and job offers.
+According to Glassdoor, 67% of job seekers weigh diversity as a factor before evaluating companies and job offers.

-Their outlook towards diversity is very different than any of the previous generations.
-They see diversity as the infusion of new ideas, different perspectives and varying experiences.
+Their outlook towards diversity is very different from any of the previous generations.
+They see diversity as the infusion of new ideas, different perspectives, and varying experiences.

 Millennials are not only welcoming but also enthusiastic about having diversity.
-They believe it is essential in the workforce to be it in terms of race, colour, demographics, equal representation and more.
+They believe it is essential in the workforce to be it in terms of race, color, demographics, equal representation, and more.

-Organizations are bound to see a huge increase in diversity and inclusion initiatives in the workplace.
+Organizations are bound to see a massive increase in diversity and inclusion initiatives in the workplace.